 Types Of Bipolar Disorder

 Some people’s manic depression leaves them energetic and feeling exuberant.
 Their condition makes them creative and imaginative.
 Their brain functions double than the usual that’s why they become more hyper and impulsive.
 This form of bipolar condition is classified as “type 1” or also called as “hypomania.”
 In some fortunate events, it helps people work and go out without sleep for days.
 Some symptoms also include extreme manic episodes that can make someone act more unpredictably than the usual.
 There is an exaggerated sense of importance, grandiose ideas, skill enhancement, and higher sex drive.
 While hypomania’s high induced qualities are adequately high, its lows are just as extreme.
+It is essential to udnergo medication and treatment for this case.
+As John Preston, PsyD insists, “Bipolar disorder is probably the main psychiatric disorder where medication is absolutely essential.”

 As mentioned also in KidsHealth.com, Bipolar type 2 is the same as type 1.
 However, the low moods are more dominating than the high ones.
 It is called the “rapid cycling” because it can make a person go through four or more periods of manic-depressive episodes within a year.
 Since bipolar disorder is already a series of uncontrolled emotional turmoil, its type 2 condition makes it 10x more extreme than the usual.
 It is like feeling everything, and nothing stays the same for a short period.
 It gets people out of sync with from mental and emotional state.